Table of Contents

 1. Total calculations for each flow

-2. Deduction of production flow
+2. Deduction of the production flow

-3. Calculation of self-consumption rate
+3. Calculation of the self-consumption rate

 Deduction of Introduction